ejboettcher/ScienceSat_MommyStyle/lessons/AluminumBoats.md

 ## Steps: Boat Challenge

 ***NOTE:*** It is really hard to make aluminum foil sink in water since it wants to create lots of crumpled air pockets.
-Those making it less dense.
+Those crumpled air pockets make it less dense.

 ***IMPORTANT****
 To show that the material really wants to sink.
 Wrap a few pennies within the aluminum foil, and then drop it in.
 It will sink really fast.